 Avoid accusations on each other

 Stop accusing each other; it will cause each to defend themselves.
-You can avoid this by talking politely and expressing views.
+You can avoid this by talking politely and expressing to each other.
 A couple should always no matter what respect each other’s emotions and listen to opinions.
+Accusations are lame, it does nothing instead escalate a situation.

 Go for a walk together and discuss